pelotom/hkts/README.md

 expect(MaybeFunctor.map(n => n + 1, some(42))).toEqual(some(43));
 ```

-Take a look at [the tests](https://github.com/pelotom/hkts/blob/master/src/index.spec.ts) for more examples.

 ## Type classes and instance factories

 This package defines [a set of interfaces](https://github.com/pelotom/hkts/blob/master/src/static-land.ts) corresponding to the the type classes of the [static-land spec](https://github.com/rpominov/static-land), as well as factory functions for producing instances thereof.
 For example, there is a `Monad` interface as well as a `Monad` function.
 The function takes as arguments only the minimum data needed (`of` and `chain`) to produce an implementation of the full `Monad` interface (which includes other derived methods like `map`, `ap` and `join`).
 So again using the `Maybe` type above, we can construct a `Monad` instance like so: